stereoplegic/structor/docs/working-with-code.md

 ```

 It does not mean that we can not add extra files in there or remove some files,
-the only requirement is to keep files inside of components folder.
+the only requirement is to keep files inside of component's folder.

 Such structure gives big advantages in extending and refactoring a complex Web application.
-But there is an issue when the application grows bigger and components may have conflicting names.
+But there is an issue when the application grows bigger - components may have conflicting names.

 In this case we should encapsulate conflicting components in namespaces.
 Read [Additional Guidelines For (Redux) Project Structure](https://jaysoo.ca/2016/12/12/additional-guidelines-for-project-structure/)